vippsas/vipps-developers/contact.md

   - Organization number (find your at https://brreg.no)
   - Merchant Serial Number (MSN, see [Getting started](vipps-developer-portal-getting-started.md))
 * Is it a problem in the Test (MT) or the Production environment?
+* On which date did the problem occur?
 * Include `orderId`, `transactionId` and `contextId` to make it possible to search in logs.
 * If you are a new Vipps customer, please include details about when and how you ordered Vipps.
 * Which [Vipps product](https://www.vipps.no/produkter-og-tjenester/bedrift/) or [Vipps API](https://github.com/vippsas) this is about.